 Penalties for a 401(k) in a Divorce Settlement

-Penalties for a 401(k) in a Divorce Settlement.
-401(k)s and other retirement savings earned during a marriage are considered communal or marital...
+401(k)s and other retirement savings earned during a marriage are considered communal or marital property in most states.
+At divorce, each spouse...